adiwg/mdBook/mdtranslator/resourceinfo.md

 __spatialReferenceSystem:__ *object* - an instance of the [spatialReferenceSystem](../mdtranslator/spatialReferenceSystem.md) object that defines the system used for geospatial data in this resource.

-__spatialRepresentationTypes:__ *array* - an array of quoted strings stating the digital mechanism used to represent spatial information, such as 'vector', 'grid', 'text table' etc.
+__spatialRepresentationTypes:__ *array* - an array of quoted strings stating the digital mechanism used to represent spatial information, such as 'vector', 'grid', 'text table,' etc.

 __spatialResolutions:__ *array* - an array of [resolution](../mdtranslator/resolution.md) objects providing the geographic scale(s) of the spatial information.

 __topicCategories:__ *array* - an array of quotes strings specifying the general theme keyword of the resource, such as 'oceans', 'biota', 'atmosphere'.
-Note: for ISO metadata this is controlled vocabulary codeList.
+Note: for ISO metadata this is a controlled vocabulary codeList.

 __environmentDescription:__ *string* - a description of the producer's processing environment, including items such as the software, the computer, and the computer operating system in which the data resource was created.